PaulTran47/ECO387E/README.md

 ---

 ## Overview
-This repository houses all problem sets and associated solutions for ECO385K: Advanced Macro Labour I at UT Austin, in fall 2021.
+This repository houses all problem sets and associated solutions for ECO387K: Advanced Macro Labour II at UT Austin, in spring 2022.
 The solutions are written in Matlab by Paul Le Tran.

 <p align="right">
   (<a href="#ut-austin-advanced-macro-labour-ii">back to top.</a>)